karolina-szlenk/karolina-szlenk/README.md

 💼 I'm a member of an international team 🌎 that develops an existing web application 💻 according to customer requirements.
 The scope of my work are frontend technologies, especially **React**, **Next** and **Typescript**.

-🏠 In my free time, I'm eager to develop my skills including **CSS**, **CSS Animations** and **Next** in terms of a performance boost.
+🏠 In my free time, I'm eager to develop my skills including **CSS**, **Next** in terms of a performance boost.
 Currently, I'm keen on AI and trying to be up to date with AI news and trends.

 💪 My strengths are good organization, analytical thinking, reliability, teamwork and commitment.